 By car/scooter: Take provincial highway 9 southeast until you reach the Tongmen bridge and keep going.
 There is free parking on the side of the road.

 By bus: Take bus 1131A or 1131 from Hualien about an hour to Tongmen Village.
+You can book tickets to travel to Hualien via inter-city bus on Klook here.

 Please see below: